vishnu123r/State_machine_MEQ/README.md

 ## Installation
 1. Clone the repository: git clone https://github.com/vishnu123r/State_machine_MEQ.git
 2. Install the required packages: pip install -r requirements.txt
-3. Install Graphviz 8.0.1 (https://graphviz.org/download/) and and add it to the PATH environment variable
+3. Install Graphviz 8.0.1 (https://graphviz.org/download/) and add it to the PATH environment variable

 ## Usage
 1. Open a terminal and navigate to the directory where the program is located.
 2. Run the program: python app.py
 3. Wait for the program to finish running.
+4. The structure of the state machine will open as a PDF file.
-4. The resulting state machine diagram will be saved to the state_machine.gv file in the same directory.
+5. The resulting state machine diagram will be saved to the state_machine_{timestamp}.gv file in the "img" directory.

 ## Functionality
 The program does the following: